NevilleMthw/library-system/README.md

    3. The calculation of book fines and overdue days could be better suited or placed if done in the `bookCharge` python module instead of a direct SQL query.
    4. Labels or Messageboxes could be used to show once button is clicked for better readability and understanding.
    5. `Recommendations` logic function has not been implemented.
 However, a matplotlib graph has just been shown.
+   6. Once the book is checked out and then returned, the `CurrentLoanStatus` column of Book_Info will not be changed back to 0.
+However, can be issued again and then replaced with a new MemberID.
 3. Problems faced:
    1. Time management.
    2. Coursework specification understanding.